BusbyLab/git-gh-demo/README.md

     Initialized empty Git repository in /path/to/git-gh-demo_gerverska/.git/

-I now have a bouncing baby repo.
-Specifically, after running `git init .`, I now have a *local* repo (i.e., stored locally on my computer).
+<br> I now have a bouncing baby repo.
+Specifically, after running
+`git init .`, I now have a *local* repo (i.e., stored locally on my computer).
 The link that I cloned `git-gh-demo` from is a *remote* repo (i.e., stored on something that’s *not* my local repo). **The goal now